What is iGEM?

 Wet Lab, wherein members are mentored to learn how to perform assays, follow scientific protocols, experiment under time constraints, understand how to modify cellular parts, and work in a lab.

-Human Practices, wherein members learn how to reach out to and conduct interviews with experts in the community and Canada to learn about the ethics and policies surrounding the topic of the project, write discussion papers, and lead workshops in the GTHA region.
+Human Practices, wherein members learn how to reach out to and conduct interviews with experts in the community and Canada to learn about the ethics and policies surrounding the topic of the project, write discussion papers, and lead outreach efforts in the GTHA region.

 Graphics, which develops all graphics-related need for each subteam and the team as a whole (including those presented at the Jamboree) through photo editing, digital arts, and merchandise making.